 Exceptional Representation & Uncommon Results

-We are Seattle-based trial attorneys focused on successfully representing employees against various employers including the U.S. government, large defense contractors, and Fortune 500 companies.
+We are Seattle-based trial lawyers focused on successfully representing employees against all sizes of employers.
 We have helped public and private employees from almost all backgrounds, experiences, and pay scales – from CEOs, royalty, and athletes to scores of “blue-collar” workers.
 We have litigated numerous cases through trial and appeal.

-There are many, many laws that protect employees who have been suffering illegally at the hands of their employers.
-Most of these laws are quite complex and even experienced attorneys may have difficulty knowing which particular laws apply to a given situation, and how to timely and strategically move forward.
-This particular area of law is therefore prone to attorneys innocently making fatal mistakes.
-Moreover, many attorneys who represent employers are well-funded and consequently have exceptional resources.
+Many laws protect employees who have been suffering illegally at the hands of their employers.
+Most of these laws are complex and even experienced lawyers may not know which laws apply to a given situation.
+Even if they know the appropriate laws, they may not know how to timely and strategically move forward.
+Employment law is therefore prone to lawyers innocently making fatal mistakes.
+Moreover, many lawyers who represent employers are well-funded and consequently have exceptional resources.

-If you believe you have suffered illegally at the hands of your employer it is critical to find an attorney with substantial experience in employment law who is willing to work extremely hard for you including all the way through trial and appeals.
+If you believe you have suffered illegally at the hands of your employer it is critical to find a lawyer with substantial experience in employment law who is willing to work extremely hard for you, including all the way through trial and appeals.

 But what makes us different from other experienced employment attorneys?

 Initially, we primarily listen to our clients.
 We ask a lot of questions.
 We want to understand what you want out of the legal process so that we can best represent your interests.
 We promise to stay in touch and communicate.

 For most if not all of our clients, being a plaintiff in a lawsuit is beyond intense: it is life-altering.
 We try to make the process easy to understand and empower you.
 We want you to know you are heard and your wishes are acted upon.